 If you are using essential oils to support your health needs, then you will want and need the best quality essential oils.

 Quantity should never trump quality in the essential oil industry, but it often does.

 I’ve seen different types of essential oils in health food stores that were of very similar prices and often super cheap.
-This is often a telling sign that you are not looking at high quality pure essential oils, and here is why.
+This is often a telling sign that you are not looking at high quality pure essential oils.

 Lavender essential oil is relatively a more affordable purchase because it is a very available plant and requires three pounds of lavender flowers to produce 15mL of essential oil.